MostAwesomeDude/construct/docs/advanced.rst

 ============
-The Advanced
+The Basics, part 2
 ============

 Integers and floats
 ===================

 Basic computer science 101.
 All integers follow Int{8,16,24,32,64}{u,s}{b,l,n} and floats follow Float{32,64}{b,l} a naming pattern.
 Endianness can be either big-endian, little-endian or native.
 Integers can be signed or unsigned (non-negative only).
-Floats do not have a native endianness nor unsigned type.
+Floats do not have a unsigned type.

 >>> Int64sl.build(500)
 b'\xf4\x01\x00\x00\x00\x00\x00\x00'